 During the year ended June 30, 2016, the Company entered into an office lease agreement for its head office premises.
-The initial term of the lease is for three years commencing on June 1, 2016 and will terminate on the last day of May 2019.
-The lease is a triple net lease paid in monthly installments of \$3,100 plus HST which includes base rent and prescribed additional rents as per the agreement with annual adjustments to additional rents based on actual costs.
-Pursuant to the lease, the Company is entitled to an extension at the end of the initial three-year term for an additional two-year term and, following that, an additional extension at the end of the fifth year of the term for an additional five-year period at amounts negotiated at that time.
+The initial term of the lease was for three years commencing on June 1, 2016 and terminating on the last day of May 2019, subject to a right of extension as described herein.
+The lease is a triple net lease with the initial term paid in monthly installments of \$3,100 plus HST, which includes base rent and prescribed monthly additional rents based on estimated annual operating costs which is adjusted annually for actual costs.
+Pursuant to the terms of the lease, at the end of the initial term the Company exercised its right to extend the lease for two additional years to be paid in monthly installments of \$3,859 plus HST consisting of base rent and additional rent on the same basis as described above.
+At the end of this extension the Company has the right to extend the lease for a further five-year period at amounts to be negotiated at that time

-During the period ended March 31, 2019, the Company leased a truck from Toyota Financial Services commencing on December 11, 2018 for a term of 40 months and terminating on April 11, 2022.
+During the year ended June 30, 2019, the Company leased a truck from Toyota Financial Services commencing on December 11, 2018 for a term of 40 months and terminating on April 11, 2022.
 The lease is paid in monthly installments of \$510 plus HST.
 The lease contains a Lease End Purchase Option that will allow the Company to purchase the truck at the end of the lease for \$25,766 plus HST and any applicable fees.

-During the period ended March 31, 2019, the Company engaged CHF Capital Markets ("CHF") for investment community outreach, corporate communications, branding and social & digital marketing is for a fixed term of twelve months ending February 28, 2020.
+During the year ended June 30, 2019, the Company engaged CHF Capital Markets ("CHF") for investment community outreach, corporate communications, branding and social & digital marketing is for a fixed term of twelve months ending February 28, 2020.
 Thereafter, the contract may be extended month to month with a two months cancellation notice.
-Under the terms of the agreement, CHF will receive \$6,250 per month in fees and reimbursement of approved expenses.
-A share option consisting of 100,000 shares exercisable at 0.10 cents for a period of 5 years.
+Under the terms of the agreement, CHF receives \$6,250 per month in fees and reimbursement of approved expenses and CHF received options for 100,000 common shares exercisable at \$0.10 per share expiring March 28, 2024.
+The Company terminated the contract subsequent to September 30, 2019.